 FOOTWEAR – It is a condition of the competition that shoes with metal or traditionally designed spikes are prohibited.
 Penalty for breach of this condition: Disqualification.

 AWARDS – WGA maintains a permanent trophy in conjunction with the Western Junior Championship.
 The name of the champion will be engraved on the Milton Woodard Trophy.
-A Western Junior keeper trophy will be presented to the Champion, with medals being presented to the top two finishers.
+A Western Junior keeper trophy will be presented to the champion, with medals being presented to the top two finishers.

-SPECIAL EXEMPTIONS – The top three finishers in the 2019 Western Junior Championship will be granted exemptions for the 2019 Western Amateur Championship provided there are spaces available.
-Otherwise, the exemptions will be valid for 2020.
+SPECIAL EXEMPTIONS – The top three finishers in the 2023 Western Junior Championship will be granted exemptions for the 2023 Western Amateur Championship provided there are spaces available.
+Otherwise, the exemptions will be valid for 2024.

 RULES OF GOLF – The Rules of Golf as approved by the USGA and The R&A, as modified by local rules established by the WGA, govern play.
 The WGA tournament committee reserves the right to alter any of the conditions and schedules herein.
 Changes in tournament format caused by force majeure shall be within the sole discretion of the WGA officials.
 The decisions of the WGA tournament committee in any matter shall be final.